Thunder Thaws Hearts at Devon Ice Rink | Oklahoma City Thunder

 “Giving out hot chocolate, candy canes and wristbands on this cold day, just enjoying life,” said Roberson.

-An aural backdrop of Top 40 hits piping through the air kept anything less than good vibes at bay as skaters flanked by family and friends alike zig-zagged around the ice rink throughout the afternoon fun.
+An aural backdrop of Top 40 hits piping through the air kept anything less than good vibes at bay as skaters flanked by family and friends alike zig-zagged around the ice rink.

-Photo ops and high-fives served as currency of the fun at the bustling 5,500-square-foot downtown winter wonderland near the arena.
+Photo ops and high-fives served as currency at the bustling 5,500-square-foot downtown winter wonderland near the arena.

-An inside view from the rental counter showed a wall of excited fans with camera phones unsheathed surrounding Roberson and Johnson while they greeted customers and handed out skate orders.
+A view from behind the rental counter windows showed a wall of excited fans with camera phones unsheathed surrounding Roberson and Johnson while they mingled with customers and fulfilled skate orders.

 At one point, a mischievous Johnson joined the gathering outside the Skate Shack.
-He went to the window where Roberson was at and barked to him, “Y’all got some size 17s back there?”
+He went to the window where Roberson was at and barked, “Y’all got some size 17s back there?”

 The largest size available was 13.